jupyterhub/zero-to-jupyterhub-k8s/CONTRIBUTING.md

 ## Releasing a new version of the helm chart

 The following steps can be followed to release a new version of the Helm Chart.
-This should happen approximately once every 5-7 weeks.
+Presently, we expect a release approximately every 5-7 weeks.

 ### Create an issue for the new release